 As Standage argues, coffee has long symbolized intellect, creativity, and “just a streak of revolution.”
 During the Enlightenment, coffee—and the coffeehouses where it was served—represented a form of free, open discourse in which new ideas could be discussed without prejudice.
 Even today, it might not entirely be a coincidence that Seattle, a center of Internet development, is also the birthplace of Starbucks, the most popular coffee chain in America.
 Coffee continues to symbolize the thrill of creativity and entrepreneurship.

-A History of the World in Six Glasses
+Coffee Quotes in A History of the World in Six Glasses

 In some European nations, and particularly in Britain, coffee was challenged by tea imported from China.
 Its popularity in Europe helped to open lucrative trade routes with the East and underpinned imperialism and industrialization on an unprecedented scale, enabling Britain to become the first global superpower.

 The diffusion of this new rationalism throughout Europe was mirrored by the spread of a new drink, coffee, that promoted sharpness and clarity of thought.
 It became the preferred drink of scientists, intellectuals, merchants, and clerks—today we would call them “information workers.”